-Every summer, a number of Long Islanders from parts near and far, Manhattanites and others who seek sun and sand look for rentals in the Hamptons.
-From Westhampton to Sagaponack, Amagansett, East Hampton and other areas, the search is on for weekly, monthly or summer-long accommodations when the weather turns warm.
+Every summer, many Long Islanders from parts near and far, Manhattanites and others who seek sun and sand look for rentals in the Hamptons.
+From Westhampton to Sagaponack, Amagansett, East Hampton, and other areas, the search is on for weekly, monthly, or summer-long accommodations when the weather turns warm.

 To stay as close to the ocean as possible, DePersia suggests renting in the areas south of Route 27, or as the locals say, "south of the highway."
 If you go north of Route 27, you'll be closer to serene bayfront properties and woodlands, but you can still drive to the beaches.